syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ### Adding an existing slide to a section

-The following code snippet explains how to add an existing slide to a section.
+The following code example demonstrates how to add an existing slide to a section.

 {% tabs %}